 We started at Pont Pen-y-benglog, Ogwen Cottage, where there’s a little stepping-stone path leading off to the southeast for a few hundred metres, over some pretty little bridges and tiny streams that tumble down over the rocks.
 As you walk, you face the west side of Tryfan and the Glyderau that reach down to the southeast.
-After a few hundred yards, the main path turns towards the southwest, to Llyn Idwal (from here, a small offshoot heads over to Llyn Bochlwyd).
+After a few hundred yards, the main path turns towards the southwest, to Llyn Idwal (while a small offshoot continues to the southeast to Llyn Bochlwyd).
 The path to Llyn Idwal extends for about a third of a mile and reaches the lake at the northeastern end.

 Click on the pictures to enlarge.

-On the approach to the lake from the north, we passed a small herd of Welsh Black (cows) grazing at the lakeside, slowly munching and blinking with their long, black lashes.
-We opted to go along the east side of the lake first, clockwise, because to the south there were four or five beautiful, high, thin waterfalls feeding the lake and just in front them, a grassy knoll (who doesn’t love a grassy knoll?!) extending into the lake, on which we sat and ate lunch.
+On the approach to the lake, we passed a small herd of Welsh Black (cows) grazing at the lakeside, slowly munching and blinking with their long, black lashes.
+We opted to go along the eastern side of the lake first, clockwise, because to the south there were four or five beautiful, high, thin waterfalls feeding the lake and in front them, a grassy knoll (who doesn’t love a grassy knoll?!) extending into the lake, on which we sat and ate lunch.

 Lunch was a hot, freshly baked sausage roll the size of a forearm (actually as long as my forearm) from Glandwr café in Beddgelert, with apples, Welsh cheese, fresh bread, and water.
 Eating outside is arguably one of the best things about hiking.
 Feeling exercised, loving the view, feeling the wind and rain and sun on your back, with a huge, hot meal sliding down into your stomach… heaven.
 Especially if you’re hungry.